Salt River (Arizona): River modifications

 The Salt River formerly flowed through its entire course year-round.
 However, the free-flowing river would frequently flood, including a massive flood in 1891.
 This flood, as well as others, led to the construction of several dams, beginning with the Theodore Roosevelt Dam, have caused the river to become intermittent in many parts.

 Despite the dry river bed, or arroyo, dangerous flash floods occasionally occur, especially during monsoon storms in late July and early August.
 Flood waters can wash out roads.
 Bridges have been damaged, notably in 1980, 1993, and 2005.
 The natural flow of the Salt is 2570 cuft/s at its mouth.
 However, except after rainfall, the Salt is dry or a small stream below Granite Reef Dam.
 The river was formerly navigable throughout its course by small craft.
 The river is still navigable in the majority of the area where it still carries water.

 The river was used for irrigation by the pre-Columbian Hohokam culture, by later Native Americans, and by early Euro-American settlers in the 19th century.
 It currently provides a major source of irrigation and drinking water for Phoenix and surrounding communities through the Salt River Project.
 The river's water is distributed over more than 1000 mi of irrigation canals, used primarily for the growing of cotton, alfalfa, fruit, and vegetables.

 Ecology

 North American beavers (Castor canadensis) historically flourished on the river.
 In an historical account, George C. Yount, a fur trapper with the Pattie expedition, wrote on 1 February 1863, "...we began to ascend the Black River [Salt River]...
 We found it to abound with beavers...
 We followed up this stream to where it forks in the mountains; that is to say, about 80 miles from its mouth."

-2022 fish kill in three lakes has been caused by golden algae.
+In 2022, fish kill was caused in three lakes by golden algae.

+The feral horses of the Salt River have caused much damage in the region.